ContainerSolutions/pres-workshop-intro/pres/slides.md

 ---

----
+## Do not be a stranger

-# Do not be a stranger
+- Twitter: @qkrijger, @containersoluti
-- Docker weekly
+- LinkedIn
--
+- Blogs at containersol.com